jessica-jones/jessica-jones.github.io/essays/final-project-idea.md

 Problem:
 ---
   UH consistantly has events going on campus.
 Events can interfere with parking/your schedule.
 How will you be able to adjust your commute or plan ahead if you don't know what's going on?
 Especially if these events don't pertain to you/you are the target demographic.

+  For example, if you aren't a sports fan, how will you know that the volleyball game will affect your commute home?

 Solution:
 ---
   Our website keeps track of the events happening at UH, and will let you know if parking/traffic will be affected.
 You can input your schedule to our website and we will see what events will affect you, as well as which ones you can attend.
+Events can be tagged by what they affect, topics, and location.
+You can filter by these things.